-Red, White & Blues week, July 4-8, 2017, is without a doubt one of the best times of year to be in Pensacola.
+Red, White & Blues week, July 4-14, 2018, is without a doubt one of the best times of year to be in Pensacola.
 For my money, it’s the highlight of the summer.
-Not only can you watch in awe as the world famous Blue Angels perform feats of aerial wonder, but you can also enjoy a variety of fun, All-American celebrations leading up to the big air show on Saturday.
+Not only can you watch in awe as the world famous Blue Angels perform feats of aerial wonder, but you can also enjoy a variety of fun, All-American celebrations leading up to the big air show.
 The festivities are family-friendly and, best of all, most events are free.

-Every Tuesday during the summer, Bands on the Beach showcases a musical act from around the region for a free concert from 7 to 9 p.m.
-Independence Day is no exception, as Johnny Earthquake and the Moondogs will take the stage at Gulfside Pavilion at Casino Beach, overlooking the Gulf of Mexico.
-Featuring a 10- to-12-piece band, Johnny Earthquake and the Moondogs bring a diverse repertoire of music to the Gulf Coast all the way from Natchitoches, La.
+This year, the festivities begin on Tuesday, July 3, at Bands on the Beach.
+Every Tuesday during the summer, Bands on the Beach showcases a musical act from around the region for a free concert from 7 to 9 p.m. at the Gulf side Pavilion at Casino Beach.
+Taking to the stage, Johnny Earthquake and the Moondogs feature a 10- to-12-piece band that bring a diverse repertoire of music to the Gulf Coast all the way from Natchitoches, La.
 Playing everything from rock and R&B to funk and country, this show band will have the crowd dancing and singing along to familiar favorites.

 My friend Greg Threadgill works with Pyro Shows, the company providing fireworks for the beach show, and he has shot fireworks professionally in Pensacola since 1999.
 “Viewers will be amazed and dazzled by choreographed fireworks shot over the beach,” he says.
 “Any of the restaurants with water views along Quietwater Beach or the Boardwalk – The Grand Marlin, Hemingway’s, Red Fish Blue Fish, and Flounders, for example – would be a great place to watch the show.”